Want to try the best essential oils for eczema to avoid side effects of medication? Find out which ones can help alleviate itchy skin and rashes.

 Frankincense for eczema

 The compounds in frankincense have pain-relieving, tranquilising and antibacterial properties.
 Studies like this one conclude frankincense also reduces inflammation.
-Thus, you can see why many people use frankincense for eczema.

 Carrier oils for eczema